tobyhodges/studious-happiness/episodes/05a-sequence-types.md

 {: .output}

 ## Use the index to change an element of a list
- - Lists are mutable, so they can be changed in place
+ - Lists can be changed in place
  - Use the index to replace an element of a list with a new value

 ~~~